 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb, salmon meal, dried lentils, dried chickpeas, dried peas, canola oil (preserved with mixed tocopherols), pea protein, lamb meal, natural flavor, tomato pomace, flaxseed, sea salt, fructooligosaccharide, coconut oil, vitamins (vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A acetate, thiamine mononitrate, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, biotin, vitamin B12 supplement, folic acid), minerals (ferrous sulfate, zinc oxide, calcium carbonate, manganous oxide, copper sulfate, iron amino acid chelate, manganese amino acid chelate, zinc amino acid chelate, copper amino acid chelate, sodium selenite, cobalt carbonate, ethylenediamine dihydriodide), choline chloride, taurine, dried apples, dried blueberries, dried cranberries, dried pumpkin, dried papaya, dried spinach, dried parsley, Saccharomyces cerevisiae yeast culture, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract, mixed tocopherols, l-ascorbyl-2-polyphosphate, l-carnitine, rosemary extract
+Ingredients: Duck, turkey meal, dried chickpeas, dried peas, dried sweet potatoes, tomato pomace, natural flavor, flaxseed, chicken fat (preserved with mixed tocopherols), potato protein, dried egg product, salmon oil (preserved with mixed tocopherols), sea salt, fructooligosaccharides, coconut oil (preserved with mixed tocopherols), vitamins (vitamin E supplement, vitamin B12 supplement, niacin, d-calcium pantothenate, vitamin A acetate, biotin, vitamin D3 supplement, riboflavin, thiamine mononitrate, pyridoxine hydrochloride, folic acid), taurine, choline chloride, minerals (ferrous sulfate, zinc oxide, calcium carbonate, manganous oxide, copper sulfate, iron amino acid chelate, manganese amino acid chelate, zinc amino acid chelate, copper amino acid chelate, sodium selenite, cobalt carbonate, ethylenediamine dihydriodide), dried apples, dried blueberries, dried cranberries, dried pumpkin, dried spinach, dried parsley, Saccharomyces cerevisiae yeast culture, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract, mixed tocopherols, l-ascorbyl-2-polyphosphate, l-carnitine, rosemary extract

 Fiber (estimated dry matter content) = 4.5%